crusty0gphr/config-loader-concept/README.md

 - **File Watching:** The Config-Loader service employs a file watcher mechanism to monitor configuration files for changes.
 When a change is detected, the updated configuration is pushed to the NATS KV store.
 - **Dynamic Reload:** Independent services subscribe to their respective configuration keys in the NATS KV store.
 Upon receiving an update, the service dynamically reloads the configuration, updating its internal settings without restarting.
 - **Ensuring Consistency:** The system ensures that only the latest configuration is applied.
 In case a service is temporarily down, it will retrieve the most recent configuration from the KV store upon restarting.

-### Docker and Deployment
-A Docker Compose file is provided to orchestrate the setup.
-This file ensures that all services are up and running with the correct configurations, facilitating seamless interaction between components.
-The Docker Compose setup simplifies the process of managing multi-container applications by defining the configuration in a single file.

-Additionally, the NATS server and JetStream KV store are configured with persistent storage.
-This configuration ensures that configuration data is retained even if containers are restarted, providing robustness and reliability to the system.
-Persistent storage prevents data loss and guarantees that services always have access to the most recent configurations.

-By leveraging these tools and configurations, the system achieves a high level of operational efficiency, scalability, and resilience, making it well-suited for dynamic and large-scale environments..
 ___

 ### Why NATS and JetStream KV Store?